-* Many local ice skating rinks have season passes available for peops who want to practice their triple lutzes and spins — or just really like to glide around.
+* Many local ice skating rinks have season passes available for peeps who want to practice their triple lutzes and spins — or just really like to glide around.
+Insider Info

 For children who aren’t quite old enough to climb, fly, or take in a big show, consider a membership to a museum.
-The National Building Museum offers family memberships for $90/year, getting you all into the Building Zone and most exhibits free of charge (regularly $3-10/person).
-Port Discovery in Baltimore is another great one with loads of hands-on, curiosity-peaking, educational, fun exhibits that keep kids engaged for hours.
-Family memberships for the year start at $124 (admission is $15.95/person), and right now they are offering $20 off if you purchase by December 25!
+The National Building Museum offers family memberships for $90/year, getting you all into the Building Zone and most exhibits free of charge (regularly $7-10/person).
+Port Discovery in Baltimore is another great one with loads of hands-on, curiosity-piquing, educational, fun exhibits that keep kids engaged for hours.
+Family memberships are just $111.60 (admission is $15.95/person) if you purchase by December 25!
 And for adults who enjoy performing arts, membership to the Kennedy Center gets them special benefits, including the opportunity to purchase tickets before the general public.
 Class Acts

 Has your kid expressed interest in a particular activity or sport?
-Or maybe your spouse wants to pursue a new hobby or begin a different routine?
 Give them a boost by getting them into a class!
-From soccer to sewing to dance to art to yoga to cooking to theatre to music to running, there are all kinds of sessions all around the area offering lessons and guidance that help turn curiosity into mastery and skill — and also offer a fun time.
+From soccer to dance to art to music to cooking to theatre, there are all kinds of sessions all around the area providing lessons and guidance that help turn curiosity into mastery and skill — and also offer a fun time.
 Here are some recommendations for places and programs:

 * DC Way has soccer and futsal for kids.

-* All ages can get grooving and twirling with CityDance.
+* All ages can groove and twirl with CityDance.

-* My Gym Bethesda & Potomac have active classes for kids ages 3-10
+* My Gym Bethesda & Potomac have active classes for kids ages 3-10.
+Great Taste

 Gifts That Give Hope

 How about boxing up hope and happiness?
 At a Gifts That Give Hope event, you can support the community and find unique and meaningful gifts for loved ones, co-workers, teachers, and holiday hosts.
 Learn more about 16 locally based nonprofit organizations, while enjoying festive holiday music and refreshments, visits with Santa, face painting, and other children’s activities.
-The Arlington Fair will take place Saturday, December 9, at Discovery Elementary School from 10am – 2pm.
+The Arlington Fair will take place Saturday, December 8, at Arlington Science Focus School from 10am – 2pm.
 You can also purchase online after the event.